ICML 2025 Author Instructions

 After initial reviews, authors will have the opportunity to respond to reviewer comments.
 During this response period, authors can see the reviews and respond to their content, but these responses will only be visible to the reviewers after this period.
 During the subsequent discussion period, reviewers and authors will be able to engage in one additional round of communication, to follow-up on any remaining questions or concerns.

-Authors can submit multiple responses per submission.
-Any of the authors of a paper can enter/edit the response, and the response can be returned to and edited up to the deadline for author feedback.
+Any of the authors of a paper can enter/edit the responses.
 As reviewing is double-blind, the response should not contain information that could reveal the authors’ identities.
 In addition, the response should not contain non-anonymized URLs, URLs for personal websites, or “shortened” URLs (e.g., as provided via tinyurl, which could log a reviewer’s IP).
 Reviewers are not expected to follow external URLs in the response.

 Keep in mind that there is no need to respond to every minor question or suggestion for improvement.
 Rather, the response is a good opportunity for addressing issues like a reviewer’s uncertainty about a point, a reviewer making an incorrect assumption, or a reviewer misunderstanding some part of the paper.
 Responses that use professional and polite language are generally the most effective.